-These chicken thigh tacos are easy enough for a weeknight meal and flavorful enough for a serious taco lover.
-Grilled chicken thighs are seasoned simply then placed on a warmed corn tortilla with avocado and Cotija cheese.
-A squeeze of lime = easy Mexican fiesta.
+These grilled chicken thigh tacos are easy enough for a weeknight meal and flavorful enough for a serious taco lover.
+Boneless skinless chicken thighs are seasoned with warming spices, grilled, then rough chopped and tucked inside a warmed corn tortilla.
+Add, avocado, Cotija cheese and a squeeze of lime = easy Mexican fiesta.
 With no marinade time these are ready in about 20 minutes.

-This chicken thigh tacos require no marinade time, in fact the only pre-prep is a simple 3-ingredient seasoning and time to get those grill grates nice and hot.
+This chicken tacos recipe require no marinade time, in fact the only pre-prep is a simple 3-ingredient seasoning and time to get those grill grates nice and hot.

 The end result is a quick simple taco with some delicious zesty personality.
 And just right spicy, your family will love them.